 **Periodic review can mean one of two things.
 First, registered principals within the firm should review these communications regularly.
 Most firms maintain technology to flag communications with certain keywords and have their registered principals review communications selected at random.
 Second, FINRA can request to view these documents, which would likely occur if they received a complaint from an investor.

-Additionally, firms are required to maintain supervisory procedures that:
+Firms are also required to maintain supervisory procedures that:

 Adoption occurs when a firm endorses or approves third-party content